zachvalenta/jvns.ca/content/post/2017-03-19-getting-started-with-ftrace.markdown

 The tradeoff here is that they're easier to use, but you're limited to things that Brendan Gregg thought of & decided to make a tool for.
 Which is a lot of things! :)

+Another tool for visualizing the output of ftrace better is [kernelshark](https://lwn.net/Articles/425583/).
+I haven't played with it much yet but it looks useful.
+You can install it with `sudo apt-get install kernelshark`.

 ### a new superpower